hrnyc34-flaminGo/flaminGo-backEnd/flamingoAPI.md

 ```

 ### List Reservations
-`GET /reservations` Will return a list of reservations matching the search criteria.
-By default it will return any reservations that are checking in/out today.
+`GET /reservations` Will return a list of reservations sorted by the check-in date

 Parameters